 Nando: Between these mountains somewhere there's a green valley.
-See those mountains over there?
+See these mountains over here?
 There's no snow on them.

 Roberto Canessa: Those mountains must be fifty miles away.
 You think you can walk fifty miles?

 Roberto Canessa: I can't.
 I'm not as strong as you.

 Nando: Do you know what it is that we've lived this long the way we have?
 Seventy days?
 That we climbed this mountain.
 You know what it is?
 It's impossible.
 It's impossible and we did it.
 I'm proud to be a man on a day like this.
 Alive.
 That I lived to see it, and see it in such a place.
 Take it in.
 I love you, man.
 Look, it's magnificent.
 It's God.
 And it'll carry us over every stone, I swear.
 I swear to you.